 Document As Much As Possible

-The documentation that you gather will play an essential role in proving your case should legal action be in your best interest.
+The documentation that you gather will play an essential role in proving your case should legal action be in your interest.
 Take the time to write down everything, including dates you visited, observations you made, and more.
 This should begin as soon as you suspect that there may be a problem and should include:

 - Dates of suspected abuse, specify whether there were witnesses, a description of what happened and whether medical care was required